Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 \textbf{Results}.
 The results are presented in Table \ref{MagmaBenchmarkResults}.
 Each entry in the table represents the average exposure time required for the fuzzer to trigger the vulnerability, calculated using survival analysis.
 We also computed p-values using the Mann-Whitney U test~\cite{Mann1947OnAT}, employing the alternative hypothesis that \sysname{} has a shorter exposure time.
-P-values are included in Table \ref{PValuesMagmaBenchmarkResults} of Appendix.
+P-values are included in the parenthesis.
 T.O. indicates that the bug was not triggered in any fuzzing campaign.
-Note that Parmesan failed to run on some programs at either compile time or runtime, even after we fixed some of its bugs, so we mark those entries as N/A. We observe that \sysname{}(-) outperforms other counterparts in most cases.
-On average, using the geometric mean, \sysname{} achieves speedup factors of $168\%$, $109\%$, $235\%$, $183\%$ and $147\%$, and discovers $38\%$, $20\%$, $162\%$, $29\%$ and $24\%$ more vulnerabilities compared to AFL++, AFLGo, Parmesan, FishFuzz, and Hawkeye, respectively.
+Note that Parmesan and WindRanger failed to run on some programs at either compile time or runtime, even after we fixed some of the bugs, so we mark those entries as N/A. We observe that \sysname{}(-) outperforms other counterparts in most cases.
+On average, using the geometric mean, \sysname{} achieves speedup factors of $168\%$, $109\%$, $235\%$, $183\%$, $147\%$, $157\%$, $78\%$ and $56\%$, and discovers $38\%$, $20\%$, $138\%$, $29\%$, $24\%$, $14\%$, $50\%$ and $16\%$ more vulnerabilities compared to AFL++, AFLGo, Parmesan, FishFuzz, Hawkeye, WindRanger, MOpt and \sysname{}-{}-, respectively.
+Besides, according to the results, \sysname{} can discover a bug that other fuzzers so far have not triggered, LUA002.
+We observe that the effectiveness of \sysname{}-{}- diminished with the ablation; however, it still outperforms other fuzzers.
+This demonstrates that the design of the critical block indeed contributes to its enhanced effectiveness.
+Moreover, the fact that \sysname{}-{}- still surpasses other fuzzers highlights the value of its unbiased energy assignment, even in the absence of the critical block design.